cloudquery/docs/docs/cli/commands/fetch.md

   cloudquery fetch

 Flags:
-      --fail-on-error         CloudQuery should return a failure error code if provider has any error -h, --help                  help for fetch
+  -h, --help                  help for fetch
       --skip-schema-upgrade   skip schema upgrade of provider fetch, disabling this flag might cause issues
 ```